 - Anderson Fund support is capped at $2,500 per project.
 In exceptional circumstances, a review of an application over $2500 will occur by petition of the student

-- For projects requiring HSRC approval, the HSRC approval process must be initiated at the time of the Anderson application.
-If the Anderson application is approved, the funds will not be released until the HSRC approval process has been completed and approval received.
+- For projects requiring HSRRC approval, the HSRRC approval process must be initiated at the time of the Anderson application.
+If the Anderson application is approved, the funds will not be released until the HSRRC approval process has been completed and approval received.

-- If you have doubts on whether a project requires HSRC approval, please check prior to submitting an application
+- If you have doubts on whether a project requires HSRRC approval, please check prior to submitting an application

 How will my Anderson Fund application be assessed?